gzhu725/Personal-Portfolio/README.md

 ## Home Page

-1. include time stamp as to when i last updated page
-2. have emoji switch from gorilla to devil to gamer alien
+1. have emoji switch from gorilla to devil to gamer alien

 ## Projects
 1. add the image icons for "Made With" sections